Henri Poincaré: Career

 He never fully abandoned his career in the mining administration to mathematics.
 He worked at the Ministry of Public Services as an engineer in charge of northern railway development from 1881 to 1885.
 He eventually became chief engineer of the Corps des Mines in 1893 and inspector general in 1910.

 Beginning in 1881 and for the rest of his career, he taught at the University of Paris (the Sorbonne).
 He was initially appointed as the maître de conférences d'analyse (associate professor of analysis).
 Eventually, he held the chairs of Physical and Experimental Mechanics, Mathematical Physics and Theory of Probability, and Celestial Mechanics and Astronomy.

-In 1887, at the young age of 32, Poincaré was elected to the French Academy of Sciences.
-He became its president in 1906, and was elected to the Académie française on 5 March 1908.
+In 1887, at the young age of 32, Poincaré was elected to the French Academy of Sciences he became its president in 1906, to honorary membership of the Manchester Literary and Philosophical Society, in 1892, and was elected to the Académie française on 5 March 1908.

 In 1887, he won Oscar II, King of Sweden's mathematical competition for a resolution of the three-body problem concerning the free motion of multiple orbiting bodies.
 (See three-body problem section below.)

 In 1893, Poincaré joined the French Bureau des Longitudes, which engaged him in the synchronisation of time around the world.
 In 1897 Poincaré backed an unsuccessful proposal for the decimalisation of circular measure, and hence time and longitude.
 It was this post which led him to consider the question of establishing international time zones and the synchronisation of time between bodies in relative motion.
 (See work on relativity section below.)

 In 1904, he intervened in the trials of Alfred Dreyfus, attacking the spurious scientific claims regarding evidence brought against Dreyfus.

 Poincaré was the President of the Société Astronomique de France (SAF), the French astronomical society, from 1901 to 1903.